- Competitive Analysis

 Why Does Local SEO Matter?

 Ok, we know what local SEO is, but who cares?
-Why does local SEO matter to your small business?
+Why does local SEO matter to your business?

 Because local customers rely on the internet to find information about your business.